-On-site program staff are there to ensure your success abroad, so should be your first go-to if you feel extra support would be helpful.
+On-site program staff are there to ensure your success abroad and should be your first go-to if you feel extra support would be helpful.
 If applicable, they may refer you to a local therapist/psychiatrist.
+International SOS +(1-215-942-8478) can connect you with a counselor as well.